Johnlon/integrated-circuit-tester/README.md

 Software
 ========

-The approach I chosen is to use the serial console of the Arduino IDE as the interface to the test circuit.
+The approach I've chosen is to use the serial console of the Arduino IDE as the interface to the test circuit.

 You load the test program into the the Arduino IDE, edit the code trivally to select the test plan for the chip you are interested in and then send the program to the Arduino to run the tests.